Are you looking to expand your client base and drive new revenue?

 For example, at Tiller our brand positioning statement is:

-“We’re a design and development agency that builds high quality brands, websites and digital experiences that will take your brand to the next level.”
+“We’re a design and web development services agency that builds high quality brands, websites and digital experiences that will take your brand to the next level.”

 This is a good time to agonize over the specific words you choose for your positioning statement.
 Precision is important here as you are working with what is effectively the DNA of your brand in its most compact form.